vuejs/vitepress/docs/guide/deploying.md

 ### Using GitHub Actions

+1. In your theme config file, `docs/.vitepress/config.js`, set the `base` property to the name of your GitHub repository.
+If you plan to deploy your site to `https://foo.github.io/bar/`, then you should set base to `'/bar/'`.
+It should always start and end with a slash.

-1. Create a file named `deploy.yml` inside `.github/workflows` directory of your project with the following content:
+2. Create a file named `deploy.yml` inside `.github/workflows` directory of your project with the following content:

    ```yaml
    name: Deploy